 '''

-CREATE TABLE hotcatalog

-(

-catlog_num INTEGER

-cat_advert VARCHAR(255, 65)
+cat advert VARCHAR(255, 65)

-cat_picture BLOB
+cat picture BLOB

-) PUT cat_picturein sb1;
+) PUT cat picturein sb1;

 CREATE TABLE libby.maillist

-(

-cust_num INTEGER
+cust num INTEGER

-interested_in SET(catlog_num INTEGER)
+interested_in SET(catlog num INTEGER)

 );

 END PROCEDURE;

 '''

 Suppose user tony executes the CREATE PROCEDURE statement to register the SPL promo() procedure.
-User marty executes the promo() procedure with an

-EXECUTE PROCEDURE statement, which creates the table hotcatalog.
+User marty executes the promo() procedure with an EXECUTE PROCEDURE statement, which creates the table hotcatalog.
 Because no owner name qualifies table name hotcatalog, the routine owner (tony) owns hotcatalog.
 By contrast, the qualified name libby.maillist identifies libby as the owner of maillist.

-Execute a UDR as DBA
+Run a UDR as DBA

-If a DBA creates a routine using the DBA keyword, the database server automatically grants the Execute privilege only to other users with the DBA privilege.
+If a DBA creates a routine with the DBA keyword, the database server automatically grants the Execute privilege only to other users with the DBA privilege.
 However, a DBA can explicitly grant the Execute privilege on a DBA routine to a non-DBA user.

-When a user executes a routine that was registered with the DBA keyword, that user assumes the privileges of a DBA for the duration of the routine.
-If a user who does not have the DBA privilege runs a DBA routine, the database server implicitly grants a temporary DBA privilege to the invoker.
+When a non-DBA user who has Execute privilege runs a routine that is registered with the DBA keyword, that user assumes the privileges of a DBA for the duration of the routine.
 Before the database server exits from a DBA routine, it implicitly revokes the temporary DBA privilege.